quicwg/base-drafts/draft-ietf-quic-transport.md

 possible without the ICMPv6 packet exceeding the minimum IPv6 MTU", and
 {{!RFC1812}}, which states that ICMPv4 error messages "SHOULD contain as much of the original datagram as possible without the length of the ICMP datagram exceeding 576 bytes".
-ICMP messages without an on-path prooff are sent in accordance with the minimum requirments of {{!ICMP=RFC0792}} and contain fewer octets past the IP header (typically only 8 octets).
+ICMPv4 messages without an on-path proof are sent in accordance with the minimum requirments of {{!ICMP=RFC0792}} and contain fewer octets past the IP header (typically only 8 octets).

-The minimum required validation of ICMP messages with an on-path proof invoves verifying that the message was sent by this endpoint with at least 1-2^32 probability and it is still outstanding (not acknowledged and not deemed lost).
+The minimum required validation of ICMP messages with an on-path proof invoves verifying that the message was sent by a network element that has observed a QUIC packet that is still outstanding (not acknowledged and not deemed lost).
+To perform the on-path validation, the sender would need to remember at least 8 octets from the encrypted portion of outstanding QUIC packets.
+Alternatively, the sender would need to remember a 64-bit hash of the first 64 octets of the outstanding QUIC packets.
 If a QUIC endpoint does not perform this minimum validation, it SHOULD treat the packet as an ICMP message without an on-path proof.

 As noted in {{?RFC5927}}, using ICMP messages without an on-path proof exposes the protocol implementation to off-path attacks and requires mitigations.

-Even ICMP messages without an on-path proof SHOULD undergo some validation, such
-as:

-* Set the IPv4 Don't Fragment (DF) bit on a small proportion of packets, so that most invalid ICMP messages arrive when there are no DF packets outstanding, and can therefore be identified as spurious.

-* Store IP ID field of the sent datagrams to validate that ICMP message is refering to an outstanding packet.
+ICMP messages without an on-path proof SHOULD undergo as much validation as possible.
+For example, such validation could include storing IP ID fields of sent datagrams to validate that received ICMP messages are refering to outstanding packets.

-Any ICMP messages that fail validation MUST be discarded.
+Any ICMP message that fails validation MUST be discarded.

+Any reduction in Path MTU due to an ICMP Packet Too Big (PTB) message is provisional until QUIC's loss detection algorithm determines that the packet is actually lost.
+ICMP PTB messages are ICMPv4 type 3 code 4 ({{!ICMP}}) packets and ICMPv6 type 2 ({{!ICMPv6}}) packets.

+#### ICMP PTB During Handshake  {#icmp-ptb-during-handshake}

 It is important that any problems are detected quickly during the connection handshake, because the client may be able to mitigate them by switching to alternative IP addresses or protocols.
-Hence, an endpoint SHOULD reduce Path MTU in response to an ICMP Packet Too Big (PTB) message during a handshake, unless then would cause a reduction to a Path MTU value smaller than 1280 octets.
+Hence, an endpoint SHOULD reduce Path MTU in response to an ICMP PTB message during a handshake, unless then would cause a reduction to a Path MTU value smaller than 1280 octets.

-If during a handshake a client receives an ICMP TPB message that requests it to reduce Path MTU to a value smaller than 1280 octets, then:
+If a client receives an ICMP PTB message that requests it to reduce Path MTU to a value smaller than 1280 octets during a handshake, then:

-* If the client has another IP address for the server to try, the client should restart the connection to another IP.
+* If the client has another IP address for the server to try, the client SHOULD restart the connection to another IP.

-* Otherwise, if the client can fail over to another protocol, and the ICMP packet has on-path validation, the client should retry connecting with another protocol.
+* Otherwise, if the client can fail over to another protocol, and the ICMP packet has on-path validation, the client SHOULD retry connecting with another protocol.

+#### ICMP PTB After Handshake   {#icmp-ptb-after-handshake}

 If an ICMP PTB message is received after handshake, and the claimed Path MTU is at least 1280 octets for messages with on-path validation or 1392 for messages without on-path validations, the Path MTU SHOULD be set accordingly.
 Otherwise, Path MTU probing of {{!PLPMTUD}} SHOULD be attempted.

-Any reduction in Path MTU due to a report contained in an ICMP message is provisional until QUIC's loss detection algorithm determines that the packet is actually lost.

 ### Special Considerations for Packetization Layer PMTU Discovery

 The PING frame provides a useful option for PMTU probe packets.
 PING frames generate acknowledgements, but they need not be delivered reliably.
-As a result, the loss of PING frames in probe packets does not require delay-inducing retransmission.
+As a result, the loss of PING frames in probe packets does not require a delay-inducing retransmission.
 However, PING frames do consume congestion window, which may delay the transmission of subsequent application data.